magento/merchdocs/src/tax/vertex-configure-magento.md

 ### Step 2: Use the Flex Field in a Vertex Tax assist rule

-[Add a new tax assist rule][5] or edit an existing rule for your Vertex Cloud account that uses the configured flex field for tax calculation.
+Add a new tax assist rule or edit an existing rule for your Vertex Cloud account that uses the configured flex field for tax calculation.

+For detailed information about adding tax assist rules in the Vertex Cloud, see [Add a tax assist rule][5] (requires a login to the Vertex Documentation Center).

 ![]({% link images/images/tax-vertex-cloud-tax-assist.png %}){: .zoom}
 _Vertex Tax Assist Rule_